TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

     > git checkout --ours blender/landscape_objects/Fallen_tree.blend

 Eventually you have to stick to the right version of the file.
-In case there is a threat of loosing the work you may save the discarded file outside the repository.
+In case there is a threat of losing the work you may save the discarded file outside the repository.

 Text files